pnlbwh/ukftractography/README.md

 On a Mac, there are rounding errors that affect the accuracy of 2T FW tracts.
 This explains why the 2T_FW ctest fails.

-Several steps in the build process download additional git repositories using the git:// protocol.
-The git protocol used port 9418, if this is blocked by your firewall the build will fail, currently while trying to download zlib.
-To confirm this is the problem you can try:
+Several steps in the SuperBuild process download additional git repositories as CMake external projects.
+By default `UKFTractography_USE_GIT_PROTOCOL:BOOL=OFF` indicates to use `https://` instead of `git://`.
+This default should work behind most firewalls (the git protocol uses port 9418: if this is blocked by your firewall the build will fail).
+If download problems are encountered, please [file an issue](https://github.com/pnlbwh/ukftractography/issues/new).

-`$  nc github.com 9418 < /dev/null; echo $?`

-Which will return 1 if the port is blocked.
-To overcome the blocked port modify .gitconfig with the command:

-`$ git config --global url."https://".insteadOf git://`